EIvimeyCook/metRscreen/README.md

 ```

 ## metRscreen arguments
-You can give specific rejection reasons as a vector with "reject.list = c()".
+You can give specific rejection reasons as a vector with "reject.vec = c()".

 ```{r}
 metRscreen(screen.file = "~/Desktop/Example.csv", reject.list = c("no control", "wrong study system"))